Kevin Guskiewicz

-Kevin M. Guskiewicz (/gʌs.kəˈwɪts/ GUS-kə-wits; born April 8, 1966) is an American sports medicine scholar, currently serving as the 22nd president of Michigan State University since March 2024.
-He previously served as the 12th chancellor of the University of North Carolina at Chapel Hill from 2019 to 2024.
+Kevin Michael Guskiewicz (/gʌs.kəˈwɪts/ GUS-kə-wits; born April 8, 1966) is an American sports medicine scholar who has been serving as the 22nd president of Michigan State University since March 2024.
+He previously served as the 12th chancellor of the University of North Carolina at Chapel Hill from December 2019 to January 2024.

 Early life and education

 Guskiewicz was born and raised in Latrobe, Pennsylvania.
 He played football and tennis at Greater Latrobe High School, a public high school in Latrobe, Pennsylvania.

 Guskiewicz received a Bachelor of Science degree with a major in athletic training from West Chester University in Pennsylvania in 1989.
-He received a Master of Science degree in exercise physiology/athletic training from the University of Pittsburgh in 1992 and a Doctor of Philosophy degree in sports medicine from the University of Virginia in 1995.
+He then received a Master of Science degree in exercise physiology/athletic training from the University of Pittsburgh in 1992 and a Ph.D. degree in sports medicine from the University of Virginia in 1995.

-Guskiewicz later joined the NFL’s head, neck, and spine committee, and collaborated with the NCAA.

 Career

-Academic research

-Guskiewicz was a neuroscientist, sports medicine researcher, and the Kenan Distinguished Professor at UNC-Chapel Hill.
-He is one of the Principal Investigators of the Injury Prevention Research Center, and directs the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center.
-He was a 2011 MacArthur Fellow.
+Guskiewicz began his academic career at University of North Carolina at Chapel Hill in 1995.
+He rose to Distinguished Professor and chair of the Department of Exercise and Sport Science at the University of North Carolina, where he was also founding director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center and research director of the Center for the Study of Retired Athletes.
+He was a 2011 MacArthur Fellow, based on his research on sports-related concussions.

-Academic administration

 On January 1, 2016, Guskiewicz was appointed as the dean of the College of Arts and Sciences at the University of North Carolina at Chapel Hill.

 On February 6, 2019, he was appointed as interim chancellor of UNC Chapel Hill.
-On December 13, 2019, he was officially appointed as the 12th chancellor of UNC Chapel Hill by the UNC Board of Governors.
+On December 13, 2019, he was officially appointed as the 12th chancellor of UNC Chapel Hill by the University of North Carolina Board of Governors.

-On December 8, 2023 the Michigan State University Board of Trustees unanimously voted to appoint Guskiewicz as the 22nd president of the university, effective on March 4, 2024.
+On December 8, 2023, the Michigan State University Board of Trustees unanimously voted to appoint Guskiewicz as the 22nd president of the university, effective on March 4, 2024.
+On May 18, 2026, the board of trustees voted to raise Guskiewicz's annual base salary from US$1 million to US$2 million and increase his unvested employer award from US$200,000 to US$250,000 per year.

+On May 27, 2026, Guskiewicz was named the 16th president of Clemson University in South Carolina, and his resignation from MSU was at a date to be determined.
+On July 6th, 2026, it was announced that Guskiewicz would remain at Michigan State University and was no longer slated to serve as the 16th president of Clemson University.